Lingfield, Surrey: Sport and leisure

 Lingfield has a Non-League football club, Lingfield F.C., who play at The Sports Pavilion.

 Lingfield has another thriving sport with cricket clubs also playing in the village.

 A short lived greyhound racing track was opened from October 1991 until 1992 at the Nestledown Kennels off the Eastbourne Road.
 It had served as a schooling track previously but the racing took place on Saturdays at 1.00pm.
 The track had a large circumference of 475 metres with race distances of 300, 475 and 700 yards and two hares available, an Inside Sumner and an Outside McKee.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.

 Transport

 Rail

-Trains run most notably from Lingfield railway station to London Victoria station and London Bridge station.
+Lingfield railway station is on the East Grinstead branch of the Oxted line to London Victoria station and London Bridge station.

-Refurbishment, finished in Spring 2013, of the Bluebell Railway made that steam tourist service accessible directly by car or modern train.
-East Grinstead railway station is a modern terminus of this formerly through-line to Lewes and beyond: the town of East Grinstead is just two stations south.